iblh/hexo-theme-material/content/blog/server/2014-11-09-cubox-fileserver-archlinux.md

 Now lets configure some basic stuff, like date and time, DHCP, etc.

+## Network

+Create the `/etc/systemd/network/eth0.network` file so that it resembles the example below.
+Be sure to change the IP addresses to reflect the values shown under the “Remote Access” tab of the Linode Manager.

+**for DHCP**

+	[Match]
+	Name=eth0

+	[Network]
+	DHCP=both

+**for fixed IP**

+	[Match]
+	Name=eth0

+	[Network]
+	Address=10.0.1.2/24
+	Gateway=10.0.1.1

+Restart systemd-networkd.
+To do so, run this command:

+	systemctl restart systemd-networkd

-## Clientid
+### Clientid

 If you are on a network with DHCPv4 that filters Client IDs based on MAC addresses, you may need to change the following line in `/etc/dhcpcd.conf`:

 	# Use the same DUID + IAID as set in DHCPv6 for DHCPv4 Client ID as per RFC4361.
 	duid

 to: